 Admission charges (Angkor Complex): INR 1,343/- for a 1 Day Pass, INR 2,687/- for a 3 Day Pass, INR 4,030/- for a 7 Day Pass (per person

 Opening hours (Angkor Complex): 5 am to 6 pm

 Not interested in temples?
 We got you covered.
-Apart from an endless number of temples, Cambodia attractions also includes various national parks and wildlife sanctuaries housing some of the rarest species of the world’s flora and fauna.
+Apart from an endless number of temples, Cambodia attractions also include various national parks and wildlife sanctuaries housing some of the rarest species of the world’s flora and fauna.
 Paying a visit to these is one of the most fun things to do in Cambodia for adventure seekers and nature lovers.
 While Virachey National Park is home to elephants, sun bears, tigers, clouded leopards, and various birds, the Ream Park is famous for globally endangered birds of prey, like the Brahminy kite, grey-headed fish eagle and white-bellied sea eagle.

+This is one of the crazy things to do in Cambodia.
 The Elephant Valley Project at Mondulkiri is a group of dedicated, passionate individuals whose work is directed towards care and conservation of abandoned, injured, overworked, and orphaned elephants.
 Popularly known as a place where ‘elephants get to be elephants again’, EVP feeds, protects, and provides shelter to elephants.
 Travelers can come here with prior booking for a chance to be with these adorable, gentle beings.
 Visitors can play and swim with these elephants which is anyways better than riding on them and adding to their misery.

 Click here for more information about the Project and on how to book an excursion.